Generalized Clockwork Theory: Generalization of the Clockwork Mechanism

-To summarize in the original CW model, before coupling to the sector to the SM, one has a residual $U(1)$, a massless goldstone mode with eigenvector $\mathcal{O}_{j0}\sim q^{-j}$, massive axions with masses $m^2_{a_k}\sim \epsilon f^2 q^2$ and massive radial modes with masses $m_{r_k}^2\sim f^2$, parametrically heavier than the axions.
+To summarize, in the original CW model, before coupling to the sector to the SM, one has a residual $U(1)$, a massless goldstone mode with eigenvector $\mathcal{O}_{j0}\sim q^{-j}$, massive axions with masses $m^2_{a_k}\sim \epsilon f^2 q^2$ and massive radial modes with masses $m_{r_k}^2\sim f^2$, (or $m_{r_k}^2\sim f^2(1+\epsilon)$ to be precise), parametrically heavier than the axions.
 Both the masses of the radial modes and axions are densely spaced.
+The above analysis requires the hierarchy of couplings, $\epsilon \ll \lambda \ll 1$.
+We shall see that this hierarchy is relaxed once we generalize to beyond nearest neighbors.